History of Tennessee Volunteers football: Early history (1891–1963)

 Robert Neyland took over as head coach in 1926.
 At the time, Neyland was a captain in the United States Army and an ROTC instructor at the school.
 In the 1929 season at least, his two assistant coaches (also ROTC instructors) out-ranked him.
 Former player Dougherty, who had then become dean of the school's engineering program and chairman of athletics, stated the priority: "Even the score with Vanderbilt", referring to the Nashville school which had been dominating football in the state under coach Dan McGugin.
 Captain Neyland led the Vols to a 76–7–5 record from 1926 to 1934.
 This first stint with UT for Neyland saw the Vols rattle off undefeated streaks of 33, 28, and 14 games, including five undefeated seasons (1927, 1928, 1929, 1931, and 1932).
 Neyland lost to Vanderbilt in his first season, but either won or tied Vanderbilt in his next seven seasons.
 Neyland captured the school's first Southern Conference title in 1927, in only his second year on the job.
 The Commodores were up late until a Dick Dodson run tied the score.
 "After the game McGugin questioned each of his players as to his whereabouts during the run.
 Without exception the players claimed that two men had blocked them.
 McGugin shrugged.
 "Well, we'll just protest the play.
 It's perfectly obvious that Tennessee had 22 men on the field."
 Led by captain John Barnhill, the team won all its other games.

 Longtime Georgia Tech football coach Bobby Dodd led Tennessee at quarterback to back-to-back unbeaten seasons with identical 9–0–1 records his sophomore and junior years in 1928 and 1929.

 The 1928 Vols beat Vanderbilt for the first time since 1916, scored an upset victory over coach Wallace Wade's heavily favored Alabama Crimson Tide, and beat the Florida Gators team which led the nation in scoring by a single point, in the mud.
 Again like 1916, the season's only blemish was a scoreless tie with Kentucky.
 In 1929, Gene McEver became the football program's first ever All-American.
-He led the nation in scoring, and his 130 points still remains the school record.
+He led the nation in scoring, and his 130 points stood as a 95-year-long school record until Dylan Sampson scored 132 in 2024.
 Dodd was named to Grantland Rice's All-America team in 1930, making him the 2nd granted that honor at Tennessee, following McEver.
 McEver missed the entire 1930 season with torn ligaments in his knee.
 His prior sidekick at halfback Buddy Hackman filled the void and made All-Southern.
 During Dodd's tenure, the Vols went 33 games without a loss until an 18–6 setback against national champion Alabama in 1930, which ranks as the longest unbeaten streak in UT history.
 After the loss, Dodd and his teammates helped kick off another unbeaten streak lasting 28 games that ranks as the second longest.